xoxfaby/BetterUI/BetterUI/Thunderstore/README.md

 ## Changelog

+### v1.6.0
+ - New Feature: Item Counters: Fully customizable.
+Simple counting of items, groups by tier or item score by tier or even individual items
+ - New Feature: Skill cooldowns: Base cooldown & calculated cooldown in the tooltip.
+Base cooldown in the loadout screen.

 #### v1.5.7
  - Addition: Added $difficulty parameter to display the Difficulty Coefficient in the StatsDisplay
  - Addition: Added the ability to change the custom bind for showing/changing the StatsDisplay, by default it replaces the old Scoreboard bind.
  - Addition: Added the Proc Coefficient information to the loadout screen.
- - Change: Replaced $crit with $luckcrit in the StatString, added both and $difficulty to the custom bind only version.
+ - Change: Replaced $crit with $luckcrit in the StatString, added both and $difficulty to StatStringCustomBind
  - Bugfix: Fixed $luckcrit not working.
  - Notes: The custom bind changes will reset your StatStringScoreboard because it was moved to a different config variable.
 It felt wrong to keep the same name when it is no longer tied to the scoreboard directly.
- -

 #### v1.5.6
  - Bugfix: Added formatting for more numbers in StatsDisplay